AidanTek/EnchantingTechnologies/PropShieldAccelerometer_QuickGuide.md

 ### Calibration

+If you are using one of the Fab-Cre8 Teensy boards with Prop Shield attached, the chances are that I have already calibrated it, so there is no need to do it again.

 The accelerometer will not be calibrated initially and there are some tools available to help get more accurate readings.
 There are instructions on the [Prop Shield store page](https://www.pjrc.com/store/prop_shield.html) to achieve this, it requires an additional app to be installed called MotionCal.

 Once you have installed the MotionCal app, open the Arduino IDE and open the sketch under **File>Examples>NXPMotionsense>CalibrateSensors**.
 Upload the sketch and check the Serial Monitor to make sure that the sensor is sending data.